 Nantwich town has been the home of some of the leading names in science, horticulture and botany – people who were innovators of their time.
 With a nod to these local heroes, we were keen to use cutting-edge distilling equipment from iStill to craft the finest quality gin.

 Exciting ideas and plans for the near future are slowly coming together.
 We plan to develop new spirits inspired by Nantwich, as well as expanding our site to bring all production home.
 Until then, we continue to work in partnership with a local distillery to meet the demand for Nantwich Gin.

-Rooted in nature and elevated through innovation, Cheshire Botanicals also uses on-site vertical farming technology to grow herbs and botanicals such as lemon thyme and lavender, which contribute to gin recipe development.
-Director Paul holds extensive experience in the horticultural industry, specialising in vertical farming and hydroponics.
+Rooted in nature and elevated through innovation, we use on-site vertical farming technology to grow herbs and botanicals such as lemon thyme (pictured to the right) and lavender.
+These micro-herbs contribute to recipes we create and develop on our trial still.

+Paul holds extensive experience in the horticultural industry, specialising in vertical farming and hydroponics.
 Holly returned to Nantwich after graduating from her master's degree and worked towards the launch of Cheshire Botanicals in 2019.
-Holly is driven by personal stories and the desire to create meaningful spirits for many to enjoy.
+Deb is a dedicated Matron for the NHS with 40+ years in healthcare under her belt.
+We are driven by personal stories and the desire to create meaningful spirits for many to enjoy.

-Many of the botanicals included in the Nantwich Gin recipe were grown by Gerard in his garden and combine herbal notes with punchy florals and refreshing citrus amongst piney juniper.
+Many of the botanicals included in the Nantwich Gin recipe were reportedly grown by Gerard in his garden and combine herbal notes with punchy florals and refreshing citrus amongst piney juniper.
 Pink peppercorns bring warmth to the finish, reminiscent of summer evenings and gardens in full bloom.

-Be sure to keep up to date with news and announcements through the website and official social media channels:
+We are continually developing new products and recipes.
+Stay up to date with news and announcements through the website and official social media channels: